 Generator Rules

-Any runner or JSON generation parameter can be overridden.
 Runner parameters are explained in Generation runner parameters.

 Each string value set in the configuration for elements can be a regular string (for a full match) or a regular expression for a partial match.